Ziyadelbanna/Pac-man/README.md

 # Pac-man

->Maze survival gamet with score, timer and other controls.
+>Maze survival game with score, timer and other controls.
 The aim is to reach the yellow door which will help Pacman get outside the maze.

-* _The idea of tthtis game is netarly similar to the original Pac-man game_
+* _The idea of this game is nearly similar to the original Pac-man game_

-_Startintg witndow_
+_Starting window_

 ![Starting window](https://github.com/ziyadelbanna/Pac-man/blob/master/Untitled.png)